Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Yes.
 Thank you for your question.
 AJ, do you want to answer this one?

 Sure.
-So the redosing plan is when patients come for the dosing.
-Essentially we left a relatively open window but it is after the 12-months point, it is usually hits any routine 12.
-I think we leave a window of about 12-months to 24-months because that allows some of the earlier cohort patients to be retreated.
-But the goal is to retreat as close to that 24-month timeframe as we can.
+So the redosing plan is when patients come due for redosing, that is essentially we have left a relatively open window, but it is after the 12-months' time point, so it usually hit anywhere between 12 and - I think we leave a window of about 12-months to 24-months because that allows some of the earlier cohort patients to be re-treated.
+But the goal was to re-treat as close to that 12-month time frame as we can.

-And it will be, it is basically one cycle treatment point, so it will be, day one, day eight, day 15.
-You get dose of AK188.
+And it is basically 1-cycle treatment at that point.
+So it would be day one, day eight, day 15, you get doses of ATA188.
 And the goal is going to be that we are going to continue annual treatments on these patients all the way through to five years of follow-up from the initial study entry.

 Operator

-And your last question is from Salveen Richter from Goldman Sachs.
+And your next question - and your last question is from Salveen Richter from Goldman Sachs.

-Thanks for taking the questions.
-Is [Andrea] (Ph) on for salvia.
-Maybe just one question on tab cell, as you have seen an increasing number of clinical sites come online, particularly in Europe, has this provided any additional insights into the potential market size opportunity?
+This is Andrea on for Salveen.
+Maybe just one question on tab-cel.
+As you have seen an increasing number of clinical sites come online, particularly in Europe, has this provided any additional insights into the potential market size opportunity?

 Pascal Touchon

-No. Thank you for your question.
-As you know, we are working on opening new sites and new homes in various countries and we do so once we have obtained of course the CPS approval and have been obtained in four countries right now, the UK, Austria, Spain and France, so we working in these four countries from opening and activating sites.
-And as we said earlier on, we have just activity the first open site in Spain very recently.
+Thank you for your question.
+As you know, we are working on opening new sites in Europe in various countries.
+And we do so once we have obtained, of course, the CTA approval.
+And this has been obtained in four countries right now, the U.K., Austria, Spain and France.
+So we are working in these four countries on active opening and activating sites.

-So things are progressing there.
-But I guess your question is about the medical need and the patient population.
-And when we discuss with European experts, they clearly told us that the reason patients that don’t have options for treatment today and they are very eager to get access to tab-cell.
+And as we said earlier on, we have just activated the first European site in Spain very recently.
+So things are progressing there, but I guess your question is about the medical need and the patient population.

+And when we discussed with European experts, they clearly told us that there is a medical need.
+They have patients that don't have options for treatment today.
+And they are very eager to get access to tab-cel.

-So we see that in terms of the clinical trials, but also with plan to open Australia and in the U.S. clinical trials, the compassionate use program, which is a different system of ESG in different countries, which used to be able to address the need of a patient that for whatever reason, cannot be involved in this study.
+So we see that in terms of the clinical trials, but also we plan to open, as we have done in Australia and the U.S. in parallel to our clinical trials, a compassionate use program, which is a different system at the EAP, but similar in different European countries, which is to be able to address the need of patients that, for whatever reason, cannot be enrolled in the study.

-So we clearly see a strong demand there from these sites in terms of adding access to tab-cell and we are getting ready to be able to deliver tab-cell to them either from the clinical pivotal study of [indiscernible] because they have many patients waiting for treatment for their very CV and rapidly progressing disease.
+So we clearly see a strong demand there from these sites in terms of having access to tab-cel and we are getting ready to be able to deliver tab-cel to them either through the clinical pivotal study or for compassionate use, because they have many patients waiting for transformative treatment for their very severe and rapidly progressing disease.

-No further questions?
+No further question?

 Operator

 That concludes our question and answer session for today.
-Thank you joining Atara Biotherapeutics first quarter 2020 financial result conference call.
-You may now disconnect your lines.
+Thank you for joining the Atara Biotherapeutics First Quarter 2020 Financial Results Conference Call.
+You may now disconnect your line.